Feast of Pentecost

 “You shall receive power when the Holy Spirit has come upon you” (Acts 1:8).

-It celebrates the day on which the Holy Spirit empowers Christ’s Church to act boldly in Jesus’ name.
+Furthermore, Pentecost marks the day the Holy Spirit empowers the Church to act boldly in Jesus’ name.

-Liturgically, Pentecost concludes the season of Eastertide.
-The Mass on Pentecost Sunday is rich in substance and symbolism.
-The sacrament of confirmation, when celebrated, empowers disciples in the present day to give faithful witness to Christ and his Church.
-The red vestments priests wear remind us of the tongues of fire atop the emboldened apostles.
-And the Church otherwise beseeches God in prayer to bestow the gifts of the Holy Spirit upon his people.
-In some Catholic traditions, rose petals may be dropped from the church ceiling to symbolize the descent of the Holy Spirit.
+Liturgically, it also concludes the Easter season.
+During Pentecost Mass, the Church celebrates with rich substance and symbolism.
+For example, when the sacrament of confirmation is conferred, it strengthens today’s disciples in the present day to bear faithful witness.
+Additionally, priests wear red vestments to recall the tongues of fire that rested on the apostles.
+Moreover, the Church prays for the gifts of the Holy Spirit to be poured out once again.
+In some Catholic traditions, rose petals even fall from the ceiling to represent the descent of the Holy Spirit.

 The Holy Spirit and Pentecost

-The Holy Spirit on Pentecost transforms frightened apostles into bold evangelists.
-The Spirit fosters unity, guidance, and sanctification.
-Catholics receive the Holy Spirit first at baptism Acts 2:37-39; 22:16) and then in fullness at confirmation, continuing the Pentecost tradition in each believer’s life (see Acts 8:14-17; 19:1-7).
-The seven gifts of the Holy Spirit—wisdom, understanding, counsel, fortitude, knowledge, piety, and fear of the Lord—are central to our life in Christ (Isa.
+On Pentecost, the Holy Spirit transforms the frightened apostles into bold evangelists.
+Through his presence, the Spirit brings unity, guidance, and sanctification.
+Catholics first receive the Holy Spirit at baptism (Acts 2:37-39; 22:16) and later in fullness at confirmation, continuing the Pentecost tradition in every believer’s life (see Acts 8:14–17; 19:1-7).
+Furthermore, the seven gifts of the Holy Spirit—wisdom, understanding, counsel, fortitude, knowledge, piety, and fear of the Lord—remain central to our life in Christ Jesus (Isa.
 11:2-3).

-To help deepen your heart’s preparation for this feast day, consider praying the Pentecost Novena 2025, starting nine days before Pentecost Sunday.
-It is the “mother of all novenas,” mirroring the nine days between Jesus’ Ascension and Pentecost, when the apostles, the Blessed Mother, and other disciples prayerfully awaited the Holy Spirit.
+To prepare your heart for this feast, consider praying the Pentecost Novena in 2025.
+This powerful devotion begins nine days before Pentecost Sunday and mirrors the apostles, the Blessed Mother, and other disciples who prayerfully waited for the Holy Spirit after the Ascension.

 Old Testament Roots of Pentecost

 The Feast of Pentecost is rooted in Judaism.
-Known as Shavuot, or the Feast of Weeks, it celebrates the end of the wheat harvest and also commemorates the Old Covenant God established with Israel through the law given to Moses on Mount Sinai (see Exod.
+Known as Shavuot, or the Feast of Weeks, it celebrates the end of the wheat harvest and also commemorates the Old Covenant God established with Israel (see Exod.
 20—24).
-In a profound way, Pentecost 2025 invites Catholics to reflect on how, in the New Covenant, the Holy Spirit strengthens us to live the law of God, a law inclusive of the one written on our hearts (Rom.
-2:14-16), a law which Christ fulfilled and elevated (Matt.
+In a profound way, Pentecost invites Catholics to reflect on how, in the New Covenant, the Holy Spirit strengthens us to live the law of God.
+Including the law written on our hearts (Rom.
+2:14-16), and a law which Christ fulfilled and elevated (Matt.
 5:17-18; see Matt.
-5—7 in general).
+5-7 in general).
+Additionally, many consider Pentecost Babel’s reversal.

 Was Pentecost Really the ‘Birthday’ of the Church?